All Insights

 Deep Nigerian Regulatory & Enterprise Expertise

-The Central Bank of Nigeria has signalled a structural shift in how fintech regulation will operate.
+The Central Bank of Nigeria has signalled a major shift in how fintech regulation will work.
 The February 2026 Fintech Policy Insight Report moves supervision from reactive enforcement toward structured partnership.
-The proposed Smart Licensing and Supervisory Gateway will centralise licensing, reshape compliance workflows, and reward early engagement.
+The proposed Smart Licensing and Supervisory Gateway will centralise licensing, reshape compliance workflows, and favour early movers.

 This is not incremental reform.
 It is architectural.